-The broadband optimization is carried out with the algorithm presented in [15].
-It employs the MoM-LP directly in the optimization loop to perform the unit cell analysis.
-First, only two DoF per element are considered, with a total of 13 097 variables.
+The broadband optimization is carried out with the algorithm presented in [7] using the cost function defined in (4).
+It employs the MoM-LP directly in the optimization loop.
+First, only two DoF per element are considered.
 The goal is to improve the copolar performance of the antenna in a 10% bandwidth with a limited number of DoF while also imposing cross-polarization requirements.
-However, at this stage it is more important to improve the copolar pattern.
-Moreover, by improving the copolar pattern, the XPD is improved indirectly due to its definition [15].

-The worst case for the minimum copolar gain after stage 1 was zone 1 at 11.80 GHz for polarization Y with a value of 24.19 dBi (requirement of 30 dBi), and zone 2 at 13.20 GHz for polarization Y with a value of 22.56 dBi (requirement of 26 dBi).
+The worst case for the minimum copolar gain after stage 1 was zone 1 at 11.80 GHz for polarization Y with a value of 24.19 dBi, and zone 2 at 13.20 GHz for polarization Y with a value of 22.56 dBi.
 After the optimization carried out in stage 2, those values improved to 28.80 dBi and 26.45 dBi, respectively.
-Regarding the cross-polarization performance, the XPDmin (minimum value of the XPD in a given zone) also improves.
-The lowest value of XPDmin in the whole band in stage 1 is 24.40 dB.
-After the optimization with two DoF per element, the worst value is 27.12 dB.
-These XPDmin values correspond to zone 1 at 13.20 GHz for polarization Y.
+The XPD{min} (minimum value of the XPD in a given zone) also improves.
+Now, the copolar pattern is close to fulfil requirements in the whole band.
+On the other hand, the lowest value of XPD{min} in stage 1 is 24.40 dB which improves to 27.12 dB after the optimization.
+However, it is almost 6 dB below the specification of 33 dB.